opaque-systems/opaquegateway-python/docs/getting_started/quickstart.md

 export OPAQUEPROMPTS_API_KEY="..."
 ```

-For a custom or private deployment of Opaque Gateway, you can set the `OPAQUEPROMPTS_SERVER_HOSTNAME` environment variable to the URL or IP address of the deployment.
+For a custom or private deployment of Opaque Gateway, you can set the `OPAQUEPROMPTS_SERVER_HOSTNAME` environment variable to the domain (i.e., without the protocol, e.g. `https`) or IP address of the deployment.

 ```bash
 export OPAQUEPROMPTS_SERVER_HOSTNAME="..."